On the power of a unique quantum witness: Reducing the dimension of the witness subspace

 \subsection{Acknowledgments}

-Most of this work was conducted at the Centre for Quantum Technologies (CQT) in Singapore, and partially funded by the Singapore Ministry of Education and the National Research Foundation.
-Research partially supported by the European Commission IST Integrated Project Qubit Applications (QAP) 015848, and by the French ANR Defis program under contract ANR-08-EMER-012 (QRAC project).
-Shengyu Zhang would like to thank CQT for supporting his research visit.
-We would like to thank Hartmut Klauck for several insightful discussions during the process of this work.
+Most of this work was conducted when R.J., I.K., M.S. and S.Z. were at the Centre for Quantum Technologies (CQT) in Singapore, and partially funded by the Singapore Ministry of Education and the National Research Foundation.
+Research partially supported by European Commission IST projects Qubit Application (QAP) 015848 and Quantum Computer Science (QCS) 25596, by the French ANR programs under contract ANR-08-EMER-012 (QRAC project) and ANR-09-JCJC-0067-01 (CRYQ project), by the French MAEE STIC-Asie program FQIC and by NSF grant DMS-0606795 .
+R.J., I.K., M.S. and S.Z. would like to thank Hartmut Klauck for several insightful discussions during the process of this work.
+G.K. would like to thank Scott Aaronson and Dorit Aharonov for discussions.

 \COMMENT{